The Nirmala Foundation

 The ambition and energy of the Nirmala Foundation is inspiring and infectious.
 With many projects in development and even more likely to emerge, we are delighted to work in collaboration with the foundation going forward and excited to see the impact they have to young lives in Nepal.

-If you would like to follow the prolific work of the Nirmala Foundation, you can follow them on social media:
+If you would like to follow the prolific work of the Nirmala Foundation, you can visit their website, or follow their social media:

 Instagram;